Details as SAFC's U21s fixture against Leeds United at Elland Road is rescheduled

-Why Leeds United vs Sunderland U21s fixture at Elland Road has been rescheduled later this month
+Why Leeds United vs Sunderland U21s fixture at Elland Road has been rearranged

 Sunderland’s under-21s fixture against Leeds United at Elland Road has been rescheduled.